Army colonel on Guinean TV says govt dissolved, borders shut - NewsBreak

 Army colonel on Guinean TV says govt dissolved, borders shut

-CONAKRY, Guinea (AP) — A Guinean army colonel seized control of state television Sunday and declared that President Alpha Conde’s government had been dissolved in the West African nation, an announcement that came after hours of heavy gunfire near the presidential palace.
+CONAKRY, Guinea — (AP) — A Guinean army colonel seized control of state television Sunday and declared that President Alpha Conde's government had been dissolved and the West African nation's borders closed, an announcement that came after hours of heavy gunfire erupted near the presidential palace.

 The dramatic developments Sunday bore all the hallmarks of a West African coup d’etat.
-After seizing the airwaves, the mutinous soldiers vowed to restore democracy, closed the country’s borders and gave themselves a name: The National Committee of Gathering and Development.
+After seizing the airwaves, the mutinous soldiers vowed to restore democracy and gave themselves a name: The National Committee of Gathering and Development.

-However, the Defense Ministry put out a statement of its own Sunday, saying that the attack on the presidential palace in the capital of Conakry had been repelled.

-Col. Mamadi Doumbouya sat, draped in a Guinean flag with a half dozen other soldiers in uniform alongside him, as he read a statement Sunday on the uprising on state television, vowing: “The duty of a soldier is to save the country.”
+Col. Mamadi Doumbouya sat draped in a Guinean flag with a half dozen other soldiers in uniform alongside him as he read the statement, vowing: “The duty of a soldier is to save the country."

-Doumbouya, who has headed a special forces unit in the military, said he was acting in the best interests of the nation, since he said not enough economic progress has been made since the country became independent from France in 1958.
+Doumbouya, who has headed a special forces unit in the military, said he was acting in the best interests of the nation of over 12.7 million people.
+Not enough economic progress has been made since independence from France in 1958, the colonel said.

 “If you see the state of our roads, if you see the state of our hospitals, you realize that after 72 years, it’s time to wake up,” he said.
 “We have to wake up.”

-Heavy gunfire had erupted early Sunday near the presidential palace and went on for hours, sparking fears in a nation that already has seen multiple coups and presidential assassination attempts.
-The Defense Ministry claimed that the attack had been stopped but uncertainty grew when there was no subsequent sign of Conde on state television or radio.
+Heavy gunfire had erupted early Sunday near the presidential palace in the capital of Conakry and went on for hours, sparking fears of a coup attempt.
+The Defense Ministry claimed that the attack had been repelled but uncertainty grew when there was no sign of Conde on state television or radio.

-It was not immediately known how broad Doumbouya’s support was within the military’s ranks.
-In Sunday’s speech, he called on other soldiers “to put themselves on the side of the people” and stay in their barracks.

 Conde came to power in 2010 in the country’s first democratic election since independence from France.
 Many saw his presidency as a fresh start for the country, which has been mired by decades of corrupt, authoritarian rule.

-Opponents, though, say he has failed to improve the lives of Guineans, most of whom live in poverty despite the country’s vast mineral riches, which include bauxite and gold.
+Opponents, though, say he has failed to improve the lives of Guineans, most of whom live in poverty despite the country’s vast mineral riches including bauxite and gold.

-Guinea has had a long history of political instability since independence.
-In 1984, Lansana Conte took control of the country after the first post-independence leader died.
-He remained in power for a quarter century until his death in 2009.

-A second coup soon followed, leaving army Capt.
-Moussa “Dadis” Camara in charge.
-He later went into exile after surviving an assassination attempt, and a transitional government later organized the landmark 2010 election won by Conde.

 Comments / 0